Centre for Sight Privacy Notice

 In the usual course of our business, we may use third parties to process your personal information on our behalf.
-Where a third party data processor is used, we will ensure that they operate under subject to contractual restrictions with regard to confidentiality and security in addition to obligations imposed by data protection legislation.
+Where a third party data processor is used, we will ensure that they operate under contractual restrictions with regard to confidentiality and security in addition to obligations imposed by data protection legislation and GDPR guidance.

 How do we protect your personal information?

 We shall treat all your information in strict confidence and shall endeavour to take all reasonable steps to keep your personal information secure once it has been transferred to our systems.
 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal information and data stored on our IT systems, the website and associated databases.

 Other information which you submit online may not be subject to the same protection and you do so at your own risk.

 How do I access or correct the information you hold about me?

 You have the right to request a copy of the information that we hold about you at any time, including copies of your health records (where relevant).